christopher-hakkaart/nf-workshops/workshops/templates.md

 ╰────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-The different between the local and remote can be patched with nf-core tooling.
+The difference between the local and remote can be patched with nf-core tooling.

 ```
 nf-core modules patch